Understanding Sparse JL for Feature Hashing: Introduction

-While Theorem~$\ref{FKLresult}$ is restricted to the case of $s = 1$, dimensionality reduction schemes constructed using sparse random projections with $s > 1$ are also commonly used to project feature vectors in practice.
-For example, sparse JL-like methods (with $s > 1$) have been used to project feature vectors in machine learning domains including visual tracking \cite{VisTrack}, face recognition \cite{FR}, and recently in ELM (a type of feedforward neural network) \cite{ELM}.
-Now, a variant of sparse JL is even included in the mainstream Python sklearn library for machine learning\footnote{\url{https://scikit-learn.org/stable/modules/random_projection.html}}.
-Given the $\ell_{\infty}$ to $\ell_2$ ratio properties of feature vectors common in practice, it is natural to explore how sparse JL performs on these vectors by studying $v(m, \epsilon, \delta, s)$.
+While Theorem~$\ref{FKLresult}$ is restricted to the case of $s = 1$, dimensionality reduction schemes constructed using sparse random projections with sparsity $s > 1$ have been used in practice for projecting feature vectors.
+For example, sparse JL-like methods (with $s > 1$) have been used to project feature vectors in machine learning domains including visual tracking \cite{VisTrack}, face recognition \cite{FR}, and recently in ELM \cite{ELM}.
+Now, a variant of sparse JL is included in the Python sklearn library.\footnote{See \url{https://scikit-learn.org/stable/modules/random_projection.html}.}